fwanderlingh/prismatica/docs/Prismatica_ToDo.md

 ## To DO:

-1. Finalize the Extraction with a completed state and a report with downloadable answers in a worksheet.
+1. Add a flow diagram generator: https://github.com/prisma-flowdiagram/PRISMA2020ok